uclab-potsdam/syllabus-site/data.md

 ### Themes

-The course passes through ten central themes, each of which is accompanied by a key reading and a range of visual materials such as exemplary diagrams and visualizations:
+With each course session, we passs through ten central themes, each of which is accompanied by a key reading and a range of visual materials such as exemplary diagrams and visualizations:

 - [Utopia](#utopia)
 - [Co-ops](#co-ops)
 - [Platforms](#platforms)